Milo455/mis-sucus/README.md

 ```

 Then open `http://localhost:8080/index.html` in your browser.
 Alternatively, you can open `index.html` directly, but using a local server is recommended for module loading.
+The service worker caches core files after the first load, so the app can be used offline.

 ## Firebase Setup